PeppeMiller/GettingAndCleaningDataProject/CodeBook.md

 # Project 1 Code Book
 ## Definition of results.txt file

+The data in results.txt is generated from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+This data is processed by groupping by subject, activity, and variable name.
+The resulting groups ared averaged using the mean function.
+The units have not been changed from the source material, details can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+The list of variable names are a subset of the original to included the mean and standard deviations columns from the source data.

 * Subject - Integer Factor
   * The identifier of the volunteer who generated this reading
   * Range of values from 1 to 30